ccgarant/ergo-full-node-raspi/part2-ergo-full-node.md

 - 15min-2hr to execute (depending on skill level and snags)

 ## Setup & Config
-The following steps are a combination of the following two great resources mixed in with personal comments and notes
+The following steps are a combination of the two great following resources mixed in with notes
 - [Ergo Platform Docs, Node, Install, Pi](https://docs.ergoplatform.com/node/install/pi/#getting-started)
 - [Eeysirhc's ergo-rpi tutorial](https://github.com/Eeysirhc/ergo-rpi/blob/main/docs/ergo-node.md)

 ### Update the Pi & Install Java
 The node is built with Scala but is run by Java, thus we'll need to install package dependencies Java Development Kit.